 Government grants are recognised on the performance model, when the School has complied with any conditions attaching to the grant and the grant will be received.
-The grant in connection to the job retention scheme has been recognised in the period to which the underlying furloughed staff costs relate to.
-Included in grants and donations is an amount of £388k in respect of the Coronavirus Job Retention Scheme.
+The grant in connection to the job retention scheme was recognised in the period to which the underlying furloughed staff costs relate to.
+An amount of £388k received in respect of the Coronavirus Job Retention Scheme was recognised in the year ended 31 July 2021.